 Rebecca Ejo Colwell

-Rebecca is a talented integral facilitator, strategist and coach, co-creator of Integral Facilitator programs, and the CEO of Ten Directions.
-For over thirty years she has been facilitating and inspiring others to practice facilitative leadership and meet the challenges of a wide range of cultural and social issues.
+Rebecca is a master integral facilitator, strategist and coach, co-creator of Integral Facilitator®, and the Founder and CEO of Ten Directions.
+For over thirty years she has been facilitating and inspiring others to practice facilitative leadership and meet the challenges of a wide range of system, cultural and social issues.

 Recent Writings by Rebecca Ejo Colwell